 Last week, I attended a program hosted by the Smithsonian in Washington, DC titled Baseball Umpires: A Secret Society.
-It was held at the National Museum of the American Indian and the crowd was comprised mostly of older white guys with a penchant for mid-century baseball.
-Luckily, I was sitting alongside some fellow NL East blogger friends.
+It was held at the National Museum of the American Indian and I was sitting alongside some fellow NL East blogger friends.

 The program featured former American League umpire and owner of a professional umpiring school, Jim Evans; 10-year veteran MLB umpire Ted Barrett; and New York Times columnist and author of As They See ‘Em: A Fan’s Travels in the Land of Umpires, Bruce Weber.
 With the help of moderator Phil Hochberg, a DC public address institution, they discussed intricacies of the strange and mysterious world of umpires.
 Did you know that in a given year, there are only 68 umpires in the majors, meaning less than 2,000 umpires have graced the fields of the big leagues all time?

 When asked what is the hardest call to make in baseball, everyone agreed it is the steal of home.
 It happened twice in the World Series and as we recall Chase Utley and Jayson Werth have done it more recently.
 Both Evans and Barrett said the number of things you have to watch for is unparalleled – a pitcher’s balk, catcher’s interference, batter’s interference, whether or not the pitch is a strike or ball, if there was a check swing, if it hit the batter, not to mention the fact that you are severely out of position to make the out/safe call at the plate.
 Evans admitted that there are undoubtedly plays where something out-of-the-ordinary happens and the out of position umpire is forced to make an educated guess on the actual outcome.